jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-23-http-microservices-with-vertx-in-java.md

 * Line 5 the class extends the `AbstractVerticle` to make it a Vert.x **verticle**.
 * Line 8 the `start()` method must be overridden and is the entry point into this verticle.

 A verticle is a class of execution that respond to events and is similar to an actor in the [Actor Model](https://en.wikipedia.org/wiki/Actor_model).
 A Vert.x application is composed of one or more verticles.
-When the service starts, Vert.x automatically deploys the MainVerticle which calls the `start()` in each verticle.
+When the service starts, Vert.x automatically deploys the MainVerticle which calls the `start()` in the verticle.

 ## Starting the Service